Your Garden In SEPTEMBER

 Other jobs about the garden

-Dispose of diseased plant material by burning it or putting it in with your household waste.
-Don?t compost it as the spores may remain in the compost and reinfect your plants.
+• Burn diseased plant material or dispose of it in your household or green waste.
+Don't compost it as the spores may remain in the compost and reinfect your plants.